Aris Garro PEM-CRC Research Prize

 Letters of Support for extramural grant applications (if needed)

-Separate from the Research Prize, interested investigators may submit concepts at any time to the Steering Committee.
-However, for these “off-cycle” proposals, Data Center access will not be offered.
+Separate from the Research Prize, investigators may submit concepts at any time “off-cycle” to the Steering Committee.
+For off-cycle proposals, Data Center access will not be offered.

 Cover Page:

-If the applicant is a fellow or junior faculty, please also include name/title/department of the mentor(s) on the proposed project.
+If the applicant is a fellow or junior faculty, please also include name/title/department of the primary mentor(s).

 A statement should be included that confirms that the PI is a member of the AAP SOEM.